|

 is a joyful event.
 Surely, we feel guilty before we go.
 But the forgiveness of

 sin is a new beginning.
 That's why we're constantly singing a "new song."
+Even St. Paul had the difficulty of

 repeating mistakes.
 So you're in good company with your frustration.
 The only